texx00/sandypi/docs/old_troubleshooting.md

 (env) $> python3 -m pip install pyserial
 ```

 ## "Serial not available.
-Will use fake device"
+Will use virtual device"

 The previous message may appear on the command line while running the program.
 This is a normal behaviour on the first run because it is necessary to select the serial device to connect from the UI.